 This section allows you to write in all the subscriptions you have that help you run your business.

 - Paypal Payments Pro

 - Marmalead Subscription , etc..,

-- You can save money on taxes by filing as an S-corp.
-Please contact your tax attorney for more information on this.
+- Save money on taxes by filing as an S-corp.
+Contact your tax attorney for more information on this.

 - Save ALL receipts and file them by month.
 Here’s what I use:

 If you have further questions regarding bookkeeping for small business, I encourage you to JOIN my small business seller group on Facebook!
 Me, or some of my other members will answer you asap.
 Don’t forget to download your worksheet to absolute crush this tax season!